joehalloran/sql-coursework/README.md

 I also decided to return the top 10 practices, to see if the top item is an outlier.

 ```
-select
-treatment.practice as "GP id",
+SELECT treatment.practice AS "GP id",
-sum(treatment.items) as "Total beta-blockers",
+       sum(treatment.items) AS "Total beta-blockers",
-surgery_data.totalAll as "total patients",
+       surgery_data.totalAll AS "total patients",
-(sum(treatment.items)/surgery_data.totalAll) as "Average"
+       (sum(treatment.items)/surgery_data.totalAll) AS "Average"
-from surgery_data
+FROM surgery_data
-inner join treatment on treatment.practice = surgery_data.practice
+INNER JOIN treatment ON treatment.practice = surgery_data.practice
-where
-bnf_name like "%atenolol%" or
+WHERE bnf_name LIKE "%atenolol%"
-bnf_name like "%Tenormin%" or
+  OR bnf_name LIKE "%Tenormin%"
-bnf_name like "%bisoprolol%" or
+  OR bnf_name LIKE "%bisoprolol%"
-bnf_name like "%Cardicor%" or
+  OR bnf_name LIKE "%Cardicor%"
-bnf_name like "%Emcor%" or
+  OR bnf_name LIKE "%Emcor%"
-bnf_name like "%carvedilol%" or
+  OR bnf_name LIKE "%carvedilol%"
-bnf_name like "%toprolol%" or
+  OR bnf_name LIKE "%toprolol%"
-bnf_name like "%Betaloc%" or
+  OR bnf_name LIKE "%Betaloc%"
-bnf_name like "%Lopresor%" or
+  OR bnf_name LIKE "%Lopresor%"
-bnf_name like "%nebivolol%" or
+  OR bnf_name LIKE "%nebivolol%"
-bnf_name like "%Nebilet%" or
+  OR bnf_name LIKE "%Nebilet%"
-bnf_name like "%Inderal%"
+  OR bnf_name LIKE "%Inderal%"
-group by treatment.practice
+GROUP BY treatment.practice
-order by Average desc
+ORDER BY Average DESC
-limit 10;
+LIMIT 10;
 +--------+---------------------+----------------+---------+
 | GP id  | Total beta-blockers | total patients | Average |
 +--------+---------------------+----------------+---------+